 What If My Child Was Bitten By a Dog in Acworth?

 Dogs can attack both adults and children, but it’s more common with children.
 2017 statistics on dog bite liability show that nearly 10,600 non-fatal dog bite injuries are children two years old or younger.
 Your rights are the same as any other dog bite victim, but when a child gets bitten, it does change things.
 For example:

 - Your family can recover money on your child’s behalf.
 The child does not have to get involved in the claim other than answering a few questions in a safe, reassuring environment.

 - Dog bites against children tend to be more severe than those against adults.
 Children are smaller and more vulnerable.
 As a result, you are likely to have a claim for a much larger settlement amount than an adult would get in similar circumstances.
 The financial recovery is proportionate to how severe the injuries are.

 - You may have a claim for psychological trauma.
 Children are much more likely than adults to be traumatized by a dog attack.
 We can add the cost of therapy to the other damages we request in your dog bite claim.

-Seeing a child go through this awful, frightening even is extremely painful for the adults in the family as well.
-We’re here for you in what we know is a difficult time—and we are ready to help you get the financial recovery you deserve.
+Seeing a child go through this horrible, frightening event is extremely painful for the adults in the family.
+We’re here for you in what we know is a difficult time, and we are ready to help you get the financial recovery you deserve.

 Talk to an Acworth Dog Bite Lawyer for Free

 No one deserves to be the victim of an uncontrolled dog.
-Let us help you.
-John Foy & Associates charges you NOTHING if we don’t recover money for you—and we have the experience necessary to get you results.
-Let us give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to the right to set up your free consultation right away.
+John Foy & Associates charges you nothing if we don’t recover money for you and we have the experience necessary to get you results.
+Let us give you a free consultation.
+Don’t hesitate to call us or fill out our online contact form to schedule an appointment with a dog bite attorney in Acworth, GA.